RasaHQ/carbon-bot/data/responses.md

 ## where money goes
 * faq/where-money-goes
     - When you buy certified emissions reductions (CERs) your payment goes directly to the project offering CERs.
-Projects have to pass a rigorous verification process managed by the UN Climate Change secretariat
+Projects have to pass a rigorous verification process set by https://goldstandard.org .

 ## is legit
 * faq/is-this-legit
-    - All projects have to pass a rigorous verification process managed by the UN Climate Change secretariat.
+    - All offset projects have to pass a rigorous verification process set by https://goldstandard.org .

 ## deny climate change
 * faq/deny-climate-change